Bayern put 12 past Bremer SV in cup win

 An own goal was added to by strikes from Malik Tillman, Leroy Sane, Michael Cuisance, Bouna Sarr and Corentin Tolisso as Bayern clocked up 37 shots.

-It is Bayern´s biggest win since 1997 when they beat DJK Waldberg 16-1.
+It is Bayern's biggest win since 1997 when they beat DJK Waldberg 16-1.

 Line-ups